John-bju/SIL-translation-test/README.md

 3. Then select "Tokens (classic)" under "Personal Access Tokens" and select "Generate new token (classic)".

 ![Description](README_pics/Screenshot_20260710_154629.png)

-#
-### How to add tokens as Github secrets.
+## remember to put junk here

 First you must be an administrator to the Github repository, if you are not then you need to contact one.
-You can tell if you are an administrator if you scroll to the top of the webpage there will be a tab labled "settings."
+You can tell if you are an administrator if you scroll to the top of the Github webpage there will be a tab labled "settings."
+Please note this is a different settings tab than the one mentioned previously, as this tab is for the Github repository settings while the previous one was for Github account settings.

 <img src="README_pics/Screenshot_20260713_125818.png" width="600" height="1000" />